Mr-MaNia7/Graph_Plotter/README.md

 # Graph_Plotter
-## A Graph Plotter using Pygame and OpenGPL
+## A Graph Plotter using Pygame and OpenGL

 This tool is used to plot pre-built graphs on a **pygame** screen based on user input particularly through python **tkinter** GUI.
 It uses **OpenGL** and **OpenGLU**